Computing Restoration Success in the Gulf of Mexico

 The Florida program has already used the tool to verify that areas previously identified for projects are indeed likely to achieve restoration success.
 Scientists plan to map oyster reefs in Charlotte Harbor, a marine priority for the Conservancy’s Florida and Gulf of Mexico programs.
 The data will be added into the system, which will be integral to the design and implementation of an oyster reef restoration pilot project in 2013.

-The Coastal Resilience tool is essential to mapping proposed sites for the multi-partner 100-1000: Restore Coastal Alabama initiative — a project that will restore 100 miles of oyster reefs and protect 1,000 acres of seagrass and marsh.
-The tool has already proved valuable as visual communications instrument to help state and federal permitting agencies review proposed restoration projects.
+The Coastal Resilience tool is essential to mapping sites proposed by the multi-partner 100-1000: Restore Coastal Alabama initiative — a project that aimed to restore 100 miles of oyster reefs and protect 1,000 acres of seagrass and marsh.
+The tool already proved valuable as visual communications instrument to help state and federal permitting agencies review proposed restoration projects.
 Universities are using the tool to teach students the ecological and socio-economic aspects of oyster reef restoration, and plans are underway to integrate it into the curriculum of coastal Alabama secondary schools.

 Conservancy scientists in Mississippi are using the tool to visually communicate to partners and permitting agencies the location of historic oyster reefs in relation to proposed restoration sites.
 Staff has used the tool to verify the viability of previously chosen restoration sites for ecological success and plan to use it to identify new project areas as Mississippi’s coastal restoration program continues to expand.

 Conservancy scientists have used the tool to prioritize oyster reef restoration sites along the shoreline of Louisiana.
 The tool is helping to determine sites with the highest probability of ecological success, which has been valuable during discussions with private and public funders.
 The Conservancy’s Louisiana program is also planning educational outreach efforts to help stakeholders throughout the Gulf learn how to use the tool.